sfioritto/planningforaliens-old/_posts/2016-04-11-why-js-development-is-crazy.md

 build tool for concatenating and minifying production files (assuming your backend framework doesn't do this already).

-If you learn how to structure a Javscript app correctly, you will start to understand how, when and why to use a framework or npm/require/webpack or es6 or when to write tests or when you should bother to make your tests run locally vs. in the browser, and all of
+If you learn how to structure a Javascript app correctly, you will start to understand how, when and why to use a framework or npm/require/webpack or es6 or when to write tests or when you should bother to make your tests run locally vs. in the browser, and all of